Trump says he is in touch with North Korea's Kim -book

 It is the only foreign leader Trump has said he remains in contact with, she added.

+Biden called Kim a "thug" during his 2020 presidential campaign, but has said he would be willing to meet him under the right conditions - if he agreed to discuss his nuclear program and that their advisers met first to lay the groundwork.

+Despite Trump's direct personal engagement with Kim, U.S.-North Korea relations grew frosty after the breakdown of their 2019 summit in Hanoi and Pyongyang said it would not engage further unless Washington dropped hostile policies.

-Correspondences with Kim were among the presidential records in 15 boxes the National Archives said it retrieved last month from Trump's Florida residence, The Washington Post reported.
+The Washington Post reported that correspondences with Kim were among the presidential records in 15 boxes the National Archives said it retrieved last month from Trump's Florida residence.

+North Korea's recent missiles tests, including its first of an intermediate range ballistic missile since 2017, have raised fears it may be preparing for a return to tests of intercontinental ballistic missiles and nuclear bombs, which it has not conducted since that year.

 ((doina.chiacu@thomsonreuters.com; 202-898-8322;))